-Many Whidbey neighbors and friends are struggling from the impacts of the continued pandemic.
-Goosefoot and the Whidbey Community Foundation raised funds for the Whidbey Island Essential Needs Program, with a collective community goal of $100,000 by July 15 to provide direct relief to Whidbey households.
+Many of our Whidbey neighbors are struggling to afford even their basic needs.
+Goosefoot and Whidbey Community Foundation (WCF) have partnered together to raise funds for the Whidbey Island Essential Needs program, with a collective goal of $125,000 by July 31, 2022.

 Together we can make a difference!

-Your donations help fill gaps for Whidbey Island households that aren’t met through existing funding streams.
+Your donations will help fill gaps for Whidbey Island households that aren’t met through existing funding streams.

 - child care subsidies